A long ball can catch the opposition out and cause chaos in their defense

 When to play a ball long?

-As previously mentioned, teams that do not have technically gifted players or have a big centre-forward who can control the ball and be a menace in the air can use the long ball technique.
+As previously mentioned, teams that do not have technically gifted players or have a big centre-forward who can control the ball and be a menace in the air can use the this technique.

 Whether you’re a centre back, a central midfielder, or a wide player, the long ball can be a very useful tactic to get the ball in no time to the attacking players.

-Teams usually use the long ball in the dying moments of the match when they are trailing in the game.
+Teams usually use it in the dying moments of the match when they are trailing in the game.

 If you’re a midfielder, you could advance forward to help in attack, while a defender playing the long ball should gradually move up the pitch with the rest of the defence, ready to shut down a counter-attack from the opposition.